RomanPlusPlus/Thio/README.md

 ## Compute

 You can run Thio on CPU, and it will still be able to detect anomalies in real-time, and learn on new data.

+Training and inference processes are running in parallel.
+The models are regularly retrained, and the inference process uses the most recent model to produce risk scores.

 ##  Installation and usage